 Depressed adolescent males hide behind these masks, doing their best to push away the world and hoping nobody notices they’re actually sad, lonely, vulnerable boys.
-In counseling I strive to help them remove their masks, explore the Guy Code, and resolve the stuckness that often results from depression.
+In counseling I strive to help them remove these masks, explore the Guy Code, and resolve the stuckness that often results from depression.

 STUCKNESS & DEPRESSION

-Stuckness is a recurring theme in much of my work as a therapist, but is be especially relevant with depressed adolescent guys.
-I define stuckness as an unwillingness or inability to do anything differently.
+Stuckness is a recurring theme in much of my work as a therapist, but can be especially relevant with depressed adolescent guys.
+I define Stuckness as an unwillingness or inability to do anything differently.
 In other words, the teen can’t or won’t change.

 Teens who can’t change lack the skills to do so.
 Teens who won’t change lack the motivation.
-In my experience, most depressed adolescents fall somewhere between these two extremes.
+In my experience, most depressed adolescents fall somewhere between these extremes.

 Additionally, can’t and won’t are likely to perpetuate each other.
 Teens who believe they can’t make change are unlikely to be motivated to try.
 Teens who are unmotivated to change probably won’t be receptive to new skills.